kellybrower/invertBMPHaskell/README.txt

 -------------

-To run this program, open a terminal window and change directories to the folder named blockappsKB
+To run this program, open a terminal window and change directories to the folder containing invertedBMPHaskell

 Then type this into your terminal: